 Today, Method works closely together with its partner, GlobalLogic, an engineering consultancy.
 Method does the design and GlobalLogic does web development, mostly building products for enterprise companies.
 Method’s own brand uses a strong blue color popular in the corporate world.

-Method employs around 100 people (no public number available).
+The Method UX agency employs around 100 people (no public number available).

 The fathers of the UX profession founded NN/g as a UX consulting firm.
 And if you find that an overstatement, just look at these guys.